Sponsor one of the world’s most vulnerable children

 Not sure which child to sponsor or you'd prefer not to choose?
 With this option, we will choose a child for you and send you their details and a photo once you have applied.
 There are some children who have been waiting some time to be sponsored, so you will have an amazing impact.
 Your sponsorship will provide an education for them at a Kids Alive Christian school, plus free food, as well as a lot of love and care.

-Sponsor Liam through school in the quarry region of Karundas, Kenya
+Sponsor Candace through school in the quarry region of Karundas, Kenya

 Male